-Matthews says that you should also practice patience—even if you do see a couple emails coming in or your work phone goes off.
-“Don’t answer your phone if it’s a work call during your personal time, if possible ( this is another way of setting a boundary).
+Matthews says that you should also practice patience—even if you do see a couple emails coming in or your work phone starts going off.
+“Don’t answer your phone if it’s a work call during your personal time, if possible (this is another way of setting a boundary).
 If you have a voicemail, listen to it to see if it’s anything critical.
-If not, let it wait until the next day,” he says.
+If not, let it wait until the next day,” he advises.

 8) Stay in control.

-And if you do give in (answer a couple emails or listen to that voicemail) don’t get completely sucked in.
+And if you do give in (answer a couple emails or listen to that voicemail), try not to get completely sucked in.
 “If you do happen to check work email when you’re not at work, don’t feel obligated to respond right then and there—unless, of course, it is something time-sensitive and important,” Matthews adds.

 9) Prioritize personal time.

 Remember that work is not the only important thing in your life, and it should not be your only priority.
 In fact, there are at least a few other things you should put first: your loved ones.
 “Schedule time for you, your children, your partner, or with friends or other family.
 If you do this, you’re making it a priority, and are less likely to let things like work interfere,” Matthews explains.